DrLea/zypl.ai-tech_test/README.md

 go to localhost:8080/docs

+## Populating from CSV
+There is a template Music.csv

+Do not forget to check wheather Author and Album whose Id you pass in CSV already exist.

+Steps:

+1) Create Author

+2) Create Album for that Author

+3) Load Music from CSV with IDs of that Author and Album

+4) Note: that notifications to subscribers are not sent via bulk create

 ## PS
 I am working with FastAPI for 2 days.
 So there are still room for improvement, please leave PR and check for updates soon